jyothika2207/python-conditional-statements-/README.md

 limit=18
 if person>=18:
     print("the person is eligible to vote")
+output:
+    enter the person age: 19
+the person is eligible to vote

 #checking the number is even or not
 '''print whether the number is even and skip the condition if not''' num=int(input("enter the number")) if num%2==0: print(num, "is a even number") print("after the EXIT!!!")
+output:
+      enter the number 22
+     22 is a even number
+     after the EXIT!!!

 #checking the number is odd or not
 '''print whether the number is even and skip the condition if not''' num=int(input("enter the number")) if num%1==0: print(num, "is a odd number") print("after the EXIT!!!")
+output:
+       enter the number 33
+       33 is a odd number
+       after the EXIT!!!

 '''program to determine the character enterd by a user ,whether it is an alphabet,digit or space by using seperate if condition and predefined string function'''